-My dissertation research in Alaska looked at the sociocultural influences on older adult nutritional status outcomes, such as the role of friends, family, cultural identity, and the media on diet and physical activity practices.
+My dissertation research in Anchorage looked at the sociocultural influences on older adult nutritional status outcomes, such as the role of friends, family, cultural identity, and the media on diet and physical activity practices.
 This mixed-methods project collected data from 82 seniors in Anchorage including a Food Frequency Questionnaire, a physical activity assessment, a survey, participation observation, and semi-structured interviews.
 I am currently working on a project in Anchorage, Alaska that utilizes concept mapping methods to quantify how various stakeholders (older adults, senior advocates, service providers, local gerontologists) in Anchorage conceptualize “healthy aging” in the urban subarctic.

-My past research includes smoking cessation, cancer screening, health promotion programs, and a federal American Recovery and Reinvestment Act grant to assess the accuracy, feasibility, and cultural acceptability of various physical activity measures among rural Appalachians, including self-report, pedometers, and accelerometers.
+My other past research includes smoking cessation, cancer screening, health promotion programs, and a federal American Recovery and Reinvestment Act grant to assess the accuracy, feasibility, and cultural acceptability of various physical activity measures among rural Appalachians, including self-report, pedometers, and accelerometers.
 I have also conducted survey research in Martin County, Kentucky on an environmental impact follow-up study to the coal sludge spill in 2000.
 Additionally, I’ve worked to understand smoking behaviors and other healthcare concerns for Kentucky’s LGBT community, and research into early detection of challenging child behaviors in primary care settings.